n8n-io/n8n-docs/docs/doc2/SSO/SSO-for-Azure-AD.md

 ![](/_images/doc2/SSO/Azure_6.png)

 **3.** Select the users and groups you want to assign to this SSO configuration.
-These users will be able to authenticate Transact using SSO.
+These users will be able to authenticate DOC² using SSO.

 ![](/_images/doc2/SSO/Azure_7.png)